intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/chatchat_quickstart.md

-# Run Langchain-Chatchat on Intel GPU
+# Run Local RAG using Langchain-Chatchat on Intel GPU

-[chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) is a Knowledge Base QA application using RAG pipeline; by porting it to [`ipex-llm`](https://github.com/intel-analytics/ipex-llm), users can now easily use [Langchain-Chatchat](https://github.com/intel-analytics/Langchain-Chatchat) with LLMs and Embedding models running locally on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max); see the demos of running LLaMA2-7B (English) and ChatGLM-3-6B (Chinese) on an Intel Core Ultra laptop below.
+[chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) is a Knowledge Base QA application using RAG pipeline; by porting it to [`ipex-llm`](https://github.com/intel-analytics/ipex-llm), users can now easily ***local RAG pipelines*** using [Langchain-Chatchat](https://github.com/intel-analytics/Langchain-Chatchat) with LLMs and Embedding models on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max);

+*See the demos of running LLaMA2-7B (English) and ChatGLM-3-6B (Chinese) on an Intel Core Ultra laptop below.*

 <table border="1" width="100%">
   <tr>